I think we agree that your name and contact information are the most important pieces of resume content you have.

 Money can become the focus for some employers, and so you want to watch for that as a red flag.
 Whenever that happens, I would contend that the business will never reach it’s potential because the patient has to come first.
 Consider finding a practice more aligned with your professional values.

 With that in mind, however, production goals and numbers do serve a useful purpose in helping patients achieve the best oral health.
-You aren’t selling snake oil as a dental hygienist, you are selling them on habits and products that will quite literally save their life.
+You aren’t selling snake oil, you are selling them on habits and products that will quite literally save their life.

 Some results and solutions are more patient specific, but just as powerful so tell those stories, also.
 A couple of common examples might be the detection of cancerous growth or perhaps helping a patient with tobacco cessation.